 Despite our traits of pride and often enormous hubris sometimes the creator let’s the humans get away with most of our foolishness intact.
 This last hurricane – LANE – is a case in point.
 With all of our modern tools we tracked it all the way from the Baja, night and day with the infrared channels of the latest satellite technologies, with photographs from the International Space Station showing the giant 500 mile span of the storm, with brave men flying into the eye to measure the windspeed, and with the ominous hour by hour progress reports on all of the emergency channels, the TV, radio, and celphone alerts.
 It was the equivalent of a Central Pacific Region wide All Points Bulletin.
-We could track and measure it but in no way were we collectively able to change the course of events.
-Not even a little bit.
-And then we go about our business on the next day, knowing that some were buried in the deluge, some were burned out by the wind driven fires ahead of the rain, and to some it was just another rainy day in paradise.
+Continue reading “Let’s put this in perspective”

 This beautiful and rare little fern that lives in the forest above the ranch has an equally beautiful name: wahinenohomauna, which means woman (wahine) seated on or living on (noho) the mountain (mauna).
 She is no bigger than the palm of your hand and sits among the even smaller ferns and mosses that make up a kind of green fur on the trunk of a giant tree fern.
 In Hawaiian culture the high forest is wao akua or the realm of the gods.
 Here is one little god living in beauty – ferns upon ferns upon ferns.